amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 If you have any doubts—academic or non-academic—and feel that my suggestions or experience might help, feel free to reach out through  my Gmail.
 I may not have all the answers, but I will try my best to help whenever I can.

-Also, if this article helped you in any way, I would love to hear your thoughts, feedback, or any suggestions through the this Google Form.
-Also, I have shared my personal spreadsheet in the same Google Form<br>
+If my blog added even 1% value to your journey, please feel free to fill out the feedback form, I have shared my personal spreadsheet in the same Google Form<br>
-It will give me happiness while reading your response<br>
+Your response will be greatly appreciated <br>
 <br>
 https://forms.gle/vsmvryap4rW7s9f78